 Average car insurance cost in Ohio

-In the Buckeye State, drivers pay an average cost of $321 for minimum coverage and $1,119 for full coverage car insurance, which is significantly less than the U.S. national average of $1,738.
+In the Buckeye State, drivers pay an average annual cost of $321 for minimum coverage and $1,119 for full coverage car insurance, which is significantly less than the average cost of car insurance in the U.S., which is $1,738 per year.

 Car insurance is pretty affordable in Ohio because the state doesn’t have too many uninsured drivers.
 According to the Insurance Information Institute, about 12.4% of Ohio drivers don’t have insurance.
 That puts Ohio at 22nd on the list of states with the most uninsured drivers.

-Ohio law requires drivers to purchase Bodily Injury Liability Coverage (a minimum of $25,000 per person injured in any one accident and $50,000 for all persons injured in any one accident) as well as Property Damage Liability Coverage (a minimum of $25,000 for injury to or destruction of property of others in any one accident).
+- Consider state factors: Ohio car insurance laws require drivers to purchase minimum liability insurance.
+This includes bodily Injury liability coverage of $25,000 per person per accident and $50,000 for all persons injured in any one accident, in addition to property damage liability coverage of $25,000 for injury to or destruction of property of others in any one accident.
 Drivers also must have a certificate of proof of financial responsibility.

 Car insurance discounts in Ohio